nwops/puppet-debugger/README.md

 `gem install puppet-debugger`

 ## Load path
-puppet-debugger will load all functions from your basemodulepath and environmentpath.
+puppet-debugger will load all puppet functions from your basemodulepath and environmentpath.

 This means if you run `puppet module install puppetlabs-stdlib` and they will be available in the debugger.